4. The Truth about Hell

 Before we venture into the passage, it may be helpful for us to examine what the Bible teaches concerning where the spirit and soul of these two men went when they died.
-Hell and Abraham’s side are words in the passage used to describe the two different states in which these men found themselves.
+Hell and Abraham’s side are words describing the two disembodied states in which these men found themselves.
 The Greek word Hades (Sheol in the Old Testament) is the word translated as Hell.
 Hades is found ten times in the New Testament.
 Jesus told us that, while His body was in the tomb, He would be in the heart of the Earth:

-When Christ died, He went to a place that He said was situated at the heart of the Earth.
-Paul, the apostle, also wrote about the location of departed spirits saying that it was located under the Earth, “that at the name of Jesus every knee should bow, in heaven and on earth and under the earth (Philippians 2:10).
-Hades is generally believed by many to be a spiritual, not a physical, place in the Earth that was/is composed of two separate compartments.
-One side is named after the father of the faithful and is called Abraham’s side (NIV), or Abraham’s bosom (KJV), and symbolizes closeness to the heart of a person.
+When Christ died, He went to a place situated at the heart of the Earth.
+The apostle Paul also wrote about the place of departed spirits, saying it was located under the Earth's surface: “that at the name of Jesus every knee should bow, in heaven and on Earth and under the Earth (Philippians 2:10).
+Hades is believed by many to be a spiritual, not physical, place in the Earth that was/is composed of two separate compartments.
+One side is named after the father of the faithful and is called Abraham's side (NIV), or Abraham's bosom (KJV), and symbolizes closeness to the father of the faithful, Abraham.
 Another word used for the righteous side is paradise.
-Jesus used this term when he talked to the believing thief crucified with him: “Jesus answered him, ‘I tell you the truth, today you will be with me in paradise’” (Luke 23:43 Emphasis mine).
+Jesus used this term when he talked to the believing thief crucified alongside Him: “Jesus answered him, ‘I tell you the truth, today you will be with me in paradise’” (Luke 23:43 Emphasis mine).
 This paradise could not be heaven because Jesus, on the day of His resurrection, told Mary Magdalene: “Do not hold on to me, for I have not yet returned to the Father” (John 20:17).
 These Scriptures also bear witness to the fact that, when Christ died, His spirit descended to Hades, where He wrenched the keys of death and Hell (Hades) from Satan (Revelation 1:18).
-He then crossed over to the paradise side of the underworld and released those who had placed their trust in God, from this paradise, also called Abraham's side, where they had been kept in the heart of the Earth.
+Jesus then crossed over to the paradise side of the underworld, releasing those whose trust was in God from the good side, also called Abraham's side, where they were kept in the heart of the Earth.
 “But Christ has indeed been raised from the dead, the firstfruits of those who have fallen asleep” (1 Corinthians 15:20).
-Jesus was the first of those who have conquered death and could enter heaven based on the victory of His substitutionary death accomplished on the cross.
+Jesus was the first of those who conquered death and could enter heaven based on the victory of His substitutionary death accomplished on the cross.

-Matthew tells us that at the time Christ died, some phenomena happened.
-He says us that there was a great earthquake and that the temple curtain was torn in two, split from top to bottom.
-Then, he tells us something else that is intriguing:
+Matthew wrote that when Christ died, supernatural phenomena took place.
+A great earthquake occurred, and the temple curtain was torn in two, split from top to bottom.
+He also wrote of something else that took place:

 52The tombs broke open and the bodies of many holy people who had died were raised to life.
 53They came out of the tombs, and after Jesus' resurrection they went into the holy city and appeared to many people (Matthew 27:52-53).

 Can you imagine what that would be like to witness?
-It seems likely that, because of Christ's innocent death on the cross, these holy people were released from the righteous side of Hades upon the sacrificial death of Christ.
+It seems that, because of Christ's innocent substitutionary death on the cross, these holy people were released from the righteous side of Hades.
 Scripture does not tell us how long the holy people were around or even who they were.
-We cannot be dogmatic about it due to the lack of information, but it is possible that, after meeting Mary Magdalene, Jesus ascended to heaven with the righteous held in the place called Abraham's side or Paradise.
+We cannot be dogmatic about it due to a lack of information, but it is possible that, after meeting Mary Magdalene, Jesus ascended to heaven with the righteous from the place called Abraham's side or paradise.